 Benny is also Chairman of the Samaritan Medal Foundation for Peace and The Humanitarian Achievement Committee, and is active in selecting potential recipients for these awards.

-The Ancient Israelite Samaritan Music Choir is also run by Benny.
+The Ancient Israelite Samaritan Music Choir is run by Benny.
 The Choir’s worldwide performances introduce traditional Israelite Samaritan music to listeners from other cultures.

 For more information about the Israelite Samaritans please telephone or write to us at the address below: